ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The Authorization header used to present the access token as discussed in
 {{use-access-token}}.

-Other content MAY also be included.
+Other covered content MAY also be included.

-The signing key material used by the client is the relevant signature key associated with the client instance or the token, as appropriate.
-If the key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK.
-The signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field, and the explicit `alg` signature parameter MUST NOT be included.
+If the singer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field, and the explicit `alg` signature parameter MUST NOT be included.

-The verification key material used by the verifier (either AS or AS) is the key material

 ~~~
 POST /tx HTTP/1.1